-This answer depends upon your level of machine learning training and experience.
+The answer to these type of AI/ML interview questions depends upon your level of machine learning training and experience.
 Mention your machine learning certifications.
 Call attention to the projects you have worked on, whether under mentorship or as direct projects in a company.
 Highlight how it has helped to prepare you for a job role in machine learning.

 A3.
 How do you catch up on your machine learning knowledge?

 This question checks the interest level of the candidate and whether he or she is up-to-date with trends and innovative use cases.